andreathomas19460/andreathomas19460.github.io-Developer-Profile-Generator/README.md

 ## How It Works

-* User runs 'npm install' for dependencies in the terminal
+* User runs 'npm install' for dependencies in the terminal [inquirer, fs, puppeteer, axios, util]
 * Initiates from the command 'node index.js' in the terminal
 * User is prompted for a color selection
 * User is prompted for GitHub username